Bárbara Pla

-Bárbara Plà (born 17 July 1983) is a Spanish rugby sevens player.
+Bárbara Pla Vegué (born 17 July 1983) is a former Spanish rugby sevens player and coach.

 She competed for the Spanish sevens team at the 2016 Summer Olympics.
 She and her brother Pol, both represented Spain at the Olympics in rugby sevens.
 She also played at the qualification tournament for the final spot in Ireland.

 Pla was on the 2013 Rugby World Cup Sevens squad for Spain.